jump to navigation

 En este pobre no lugar, sepa don Carlos, que siempre tendrá una capa y un bastón de repuesto.

-中国看美国。Zhōngguó kàn Mĕiguó Noviembre 6, 2008
+中国看美国。Zhōngguó kàn Mĕiguó noviembre 6, 2008

 Posted by Lodovico Settembrini in El Reino de este Mundo.